mrGammi/TENSOR_YO/README.md

 ___
 ## TODO:
   * MAKE DATA (WHAT IT BE??)
-  * BA BE IT BE BINANCE PAIRS ???
+  * MAy BE IT BE BINANCE PAIRS ???